Skip to main content

 Amazon Redshift

-You can connect to Amazon Redshift from Prophecy to read from and write to your Redshift data warehouse as part of your pipelines.
-This page describes how to set up the connection, including required parameters, permissions, and how connections are shared within teams.
+Connect Prophecy to your Amazon Redshift data warehouse to read from and write to tables from your pipelines.
+This page explains how to configure the connection, including required parameters, necessary permissions, and how connections are shared across teams.

 Feature support